Ell1ott/OneTap/Roadpath.md

 # Road-Path

-a file full of ideas, generel direction and goal for the project
+A file full of ideas, general direction and goals for the project

-## bare bones concept
+## Bare bones concept

 It’s an app where you press one button, talk, and it figures out what you said and puts it in the right place — like a todo list, calendar, diary, or stat-tracker.
 You don’t have to open different apps or type anything.
 Just speak and it handles it.